mattkrins/GMPermaWorld/README.md

 #### Installation:
 Simple place the file sv_PermaWorld.lua into your *garrysmod/lua/autorun/server/* folder.

 You could also put it into a gamemode module if the code supports it.
-Example: *gamemodes/DarkRP/gamemode/modules/permaworld/sv_PermaWorld.lua*
+For example: *gamemodes/DarkRP/gamemode/modules/permaworld/sv_PermaWorld.lua*

 #### Configuration:
 - DBprefix \> *SQL database name prefix.
 Default: "gmpw"*